20 Dreams: A Therapy Tool

-Provide blu tack so they can stand up the cards if they wish.
+Provide blu tack so they can stand the cards up if they wish.
 (The blu tack can also live in their art pack)

 Then just work with the tray and cards as you would with objects in a sand tray.

-At the end of the session, invite the client to take a photo of their tray of images incase they want to recreate it or refer to it again.
+At the end of the session, invite the client to take a photo of their tray of images in case they want to recreate it or refer to it again.

 If your client is happy to do so, then ask them to pack all of their cards and blu tack back into their client pack.
 If not then use gloves to pack away your clients cards into their own client pack, which you can pull out again next time they visit.